Skip to content

 The reason chain

-Because every verdict maps to its threat class, a deny doesn't just say no. It says which agentic threat it caught. check-command returns the OWASP Agentic ids (["ASI02","ASI10"]) alongside the decision, so your security team sees it in the framework they already evaluate against.
+This is the layer the model cannot talk its way out of: on Linux the refusal is a kernel -EPERM, and a jailbroken agent cannot argue with it.
+And because every verdict maps to its risk class, a deny doesn't just say no. It says which agentic risk it caught. check-command returns the OWASP Agentic ids (["ASI05"] for a reverse shell) alongside the decision, so your security team sees it in the framework they already evaluate against.